 Do you monitor your Google Analytics?
-In addition, do you take decisions based on your Google Analytics data so as to grow your nutraceuticals brand?
+In addition, do you make decisions based on your Google Analytics data so as to grow your nutraceuticals brand?

 Data.
-If anyone would have told me when I was 25 years old that data is fun, I would probably smack them in the face.
+If anyone would have told me when I was just at 25 years of age that data is fun, I would probably smack them in the face.